Faculty, Psychology and Counseling Program

 I hold a dual doctorate in Clinical and Industrial/Organizational Psychology from the California School of Professional Psychology.
 Currently, I am working at a human services firm in Washington, D.C. as Director of Quality Improvement and Behavioral Health Care.
 The major focus of my work is on program development, evaluation, and performance.

 In addition, I oversee the implementation of quality improvement practices at all levels of the organization and develop improvements to processes and systems through the application of systematic techniques.
 As Director of Behavioral Healthcare, I supervise, motivate and guide the professional development of independent contractors providing clinical services and I have a small private practice.
 I have over twenty years of experience in the field of mental health and have worked in a variety of clinical, school and community settings.

-I have been an independent consultant in the Washington Metropolitan Area for the last 10 years where I have provided training to schools, government agencies, non-profits, for profits, churches and professional organizations.
+I have been an independent consultant in the Washington Metropolitan Area for over a decade, where I have provided training to schools, government agencies, nonprofits, for profits, churches and professional organizations.
 My specialties are in the areas of community, team and organizational development.

 My hobbies include tennis, traveling, bowling, singing and exercising.